 To kick off the Élan Ensemble collaboration, RSO traveled to Paris to give the second-ever performance of Grétry’s 1781 opera Émilie, ou la belle esclave – a vibrant and musical drama commissioned by Marie Antoinette.
 The revival of this historic opera is part of a larger initiative designed to call attention to women’s important (but often forgotten) roles in shaping and creating the 18th-century opera repertoire.

-Émilie, ou la belle esclave forms the centerpiece of RSO’s January 2020 tour to France.
-This tour will include:
+Émilie, ou la belle esclave formed the centerpiece of RSO’s January 2020 tour to France.
+This tour included:

 - Presentations at several university classes.

 - A full performance of the opera at the Fondation des États-Unis, including a lecture on Marie Antoniette’s role in its creation – and the opera’s recently discovered role in the financing of the American Revolution.

 - A musical and dramatical discussion of the opera in lecture-performance fashion at the Bibliothèque Nationale de France (French National Library).

 - Assorted research and event planning meetings for the next phase of the initiative.